isomerpages/moe-ast-pesta/_the-pe-fraternity/Our Pioneers/Mr Tan Hwee Hock.md

     I remember Mr Tan Hwee Hock as a strict and very effective coach.
 His training sessions in the pool were legendary as they were very strenuous to many of us who were average swimmers.
 The beauty of it all is that many of us improved our swimming techniques and fitness in leaps and bounds.
 The earlier batch of CPE/SPE trainee teachers were privileged, indeed, to have great and veteran coaches like Mr Tan Hwee Hock, Mr Lim Hock Ann, and Mr Lawrence Ho (to name a few) who made a great difference in developing our technical skills and knowledge in various sports.

     Mr Tan is also a gentleman.
 One of the lasting lessons I learned from him took place at a volleyball training session conducted by him during my first year in CPE.
 He asked me to get him a cup of water.
 I handed the cup to him in one hand and was promptly "corrected" by him on the proper way to treat our elderly with respect.
 This lesson created a lasting impression on me as I have since consciously handed and received gifts from people with two hands!
-Who say sports coaches and instructors do not teach values?
+Who say sports coaches and instructors do not teach values?&nbsp;

     _**Tay Kim Seng**_
     _**Assistant Director (Outdoor Education), MOE**_